 A very relevant persuasive speech topic for high school is bullying.
-It affects most students in one way or another - those who've been bullied, those who've bullied others, and those who've witnessed bullying.
+This abusive behavior affects most students - those bullied, those who attacked others, and those who witnessed bullying.

 This speech - submitted by a visitor to this site - is an excellent example.